videvide/videvide.github.io/content/posts/build-a-tiny-micro-blog-learning-php-and-database-and-sql-basics-step-by-step.md

 **Free PHP extension for visual studio code: PHP Intelephense**

+Sidenote: Navigating the PHP documentation need a lot of patience.

 ## This is what we are learning in this project
 - Web fundamentals and how the internet works
 - Server-side architecture and application design